C00kie-/cheat-sheet/statistics-with-R.md

 ### Load data

+**tips:** Cat your file before to see what is the separator used in your data set.
+For example with a .csv file a "," or a ";" as separator differs the input syntax: read.csv for "," and read.csv2 for ";"

        > smp.c <-read.csv2[file path]
        # smp here is the file in which I lead a set of data with "<-" and the .c method and read from a file.

 To check the data integrity :

         > str(smp.c)

+## Visualizations

+        > barplot(table(smp.c$prof))

 ### vocabulary:
 http://vita.had.co.nz/papers/layered-grammar.pdf